 Bicuspids are in the mid-range cost when it comes to the root canal procedure.
-The general price range is between CA$400 and CA$1,800.
-Usually, you’ll end up paying between CA$900 and CA$1,100.
+The general price range is between $400 and $1,800.
+Usually, you’ll end up paying between $900 and $1,100.
 These are a little easier to remove than molars, but more difficult to remove than front teeth, which is why the price is mid-range.

 A front teeth root canal procedure will be the least expensive.
 This is because they have fewer roots and are closer to the front of your mouth, which makes them easier to remove.
-Generally speaking, a front tooth procedure ranges between CA$300 and CA$1,500.
+Generally speaking, a front tooth procedure ranges between $300 and $1,500.

-At this point, you may be asking yourself, “How much does a root canal cost if I’m having the procedure done by a dentist versus if I’m having it done by an endodontist?”
+So how much does a root canal cost if you're having the procedure done by a dentist versus an endodontist?
 In this section, we’ll review what the different costs will be, as well as why you might go to a dentist or an endodontist.

-If you’re going to a dentist for your root canal procedure, this will be less expensive.
+If you’re visiting a dentist for your root canal procedure, this will be less expensive.
 Generally speaking, the cost is just under $1,000.
 A front tooth procedure may cost as little as $745.

 For this reason, if you think your root canal procedure might be complicated, we recommend going straight to an endodontist if you can afford it.

 Going to an Endodontist

 Going to an endodontist for your root canal procedure is a little more expensive.
 This is because endodontists have more experience than dentists.
 Additionally, they specialize in the pulp and root areas, which are the parts of your mouth being treated during a root canal procedure.

 The Cost of Root Canal vs Tooth Extraction